top of page

 The lack of rules and structure around what is considered expertise is what's wrong with the use of the word expertise in Trinidad and Tobago.

-Some say expertise when they mean the client count, or the number of years they've been doing X. Others assert working like a horse when its really their justification for what's being paid.
-And for most people, it simply means knowledge.
+Some say expertise when they mean the client count, or the number of years they've been doing X. Others frame expertise as working like a horse.
+And most people, simply mean generic information when they use the word expertise.

 It's become this arbitrarily used word.